 As a result of many amazing and potent research discoveries, the scientific community is learning a great deal about how plastic, malleable, and constantly changing the brain is.
 For example, the act of thinking—just thinking—can affect not only the way your brain works but also its physical shape and structure.
 While thinking is not a substitute for practice, you might be surprised to find how far it can get you.
 The following video explores some of these discoveries, which relate to all the thinking and thoughts involved in college success.

 The following sections will help you to think more deeply and critically about your own thinking and learning.
 They will introduce you to some theories that help explain how people learn and how we can improve our learning.
 You will be able to think about your own learning in the context of these theories to identify your own strengths and areas where you can work to improve your learning process.

 What Are Learning Objectives?

-The cognitive domain of learning is divided into six main learning-skill levels, or learning-skill stages, which are arranged hierarchically—moving from the simplest of functions like remembering and understanding, to more complex learning skills, like applying and analyzing, to the most complex skills—evaluating and creating.
+Bloom’s taxonomy divides the cognitive domain of learning into six main learning-skill levels, or learning-skill stages, which are arranged hierarchically—moving from the simplest of functions like remembering and understanding, to more complex learning skills, like applying and analyzing, to the most complex skills—evaluating and creating.
 The lower levels are more straightforward and fundamental, and the higher levels are more sophisticated.
 See Figure 1, below.